techidaily/site-win11-tips/source/_posts/win-1011-automate-heic-to-jpeg-images.md

 ## How to Bach Convert HEIC Images With HEIC to JPEG Free Online Converter

- There are various[online HEIC to JPEG conversion tools](https://www.makeuseof.com/convert-heic-files-tools/) you can utilize in Windows browsers.
+ There are various [online HEIC to JPEG conversion tools](https://www.makeuseof.com/convert-heic-files-tools/) you can utilize in Windows browsers.
 HEIC to JPEG Free Online Converter is a web app with which you can convert up to 100 images simultaneously to JPEG, PNG, or BMP formats.
 These are the steps for converting HEIC images to JPEG alternatives with that web app:

-1. Open the[HEIC to JPEG Free Online Converter](https://heic.online/) web app.
+1. Open the [HEIC to JPEG Free Online Converter](https://heic.online/) web app.
 2. Press the**Add HEIC files** button.
 ![The Add HEIC files button](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/add-heic-files-button.jpg)
 3. Choose a HEIC image to convert and click the**Open** option.
 As you can only select one image at a time, you’ll need to repeat steps two and three to add more files.